 On the third day the power goes off and stays off for 2 days.
 We get drunk on cheap spirits and retire early but the nights are hot and long.
 I tan a little bit in the day but I'm a mere amateur compared to some of the other tourists who hit the beach at 9am and stay till 6pm, frying their skin to a shiny mahogany.
 I'm really bad at sunbathing.
 I manage about 20 minutes and start to get edgy and bored.
 I find it uncomfortable and dull.

-We go walking a few times and I persuade Barry to go horse riding which I, surprisingly, love.
+We go walking a few times and I persuade my partner to go horse riding which I, surprisingly, love.
 I get a really odd horse that's the largest of the group and the most awkward.
 He walks a little then stops to grab at a thistle or weed.
 He then runs like hell to catch up, sending me careering around his back.
 It makes me laugh but I'm sore the next day.
-Barry tells me it was my fault and that I'm too stupid to handle a horse, which washes over me like muzak.
+My partner, with his usual kindness, tells me it was my fault and that I'm too stupid to handle a horse, which washes over me like muzak.

 The week isn't as bad as I thought.
 I eat well, for a change, enjoy the scenery and read a lot.
 It's primitive in the village but charming with it.
 I wish I had a book of "I Spy Pedigree Dogs" to tick off as the Crufts parade of strays goes by.
-The old Greek ladies seem to take to me and chatter away in Greek to me wherever I go.
+The old Greek ladies seem to take to me and chatter away in Greek to me wherever I go, treating my shy effeminacy like a novelty.
 I learn a few Greek words to be polite and they smile big yellow grins.
 I'm lonely though.
 I wish there was someone to talk to and I spend hours looking out over the balcony into the forest, thinking.
 The big woman below is often there, beneath me, looking out too.